I love saving money! One of the biggest ways I save money is by meal planning. It takes me about an hour a week to meal plan but it’s very rewarding.

 1. Ask family members if they have any dinner requests

 I like to give my husband and kids the opportunity to request a meal they would like.
 Sometimes they have a request and sometimes they don’t.
+It’s funny because they may just request a side dish rather than the main entree.
 I usually honor their request if the items are a good price and fit our budget.

 2. Check the grocery ad for meats on sale